carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 {: .challenge}

 > ## Challenge
 > Rewrite the following program in terms of a Dask bag.
-Make it
+>
+> The program processes a text, and counts the number of unique words.
+> A text is tokenized by splitting the text on spaces.
+> Punctuation is removed, and tokens containing numbers are ignored.
+> Finally, we use a stemmer from the NLTK library to map tokens to a standard form.
+> This way the tokens 'Books' and 'Book', and the tokens 'Reading' and 'Read' are counted as a single word ('Book' and 'Read', respectively).
+>
-> spicy by using your favourite literature classic from project Gutenberg as input.
+> Make it spicy by using your favourite literature classic from project Gutenberg as input.
-> Examples:
+> Reccomendations:
 > - Mapes Dodge - https://www.gutenberg.org/files/764/764-0.txt
 > - Melville - https://www.gutenberg.org/files/15/15-0.txt
 > - Conan Doyle - https://www.gutenberg.org/files/1661/1661-0.txt